 Table 1.
-Encounter history frequencies in the 2017 Black-backed Woodpecker survey data 14 Table 2.
-Summary information for each fire area surveyed once or more during the $2009 - 2017$ field seasons of Black-backed Woodpecker MIS monitoring on Sierra Nevada National Forests Table 3.
-Summary of Black-backed Woodpecker positive detections at surveyed points for each fire area visited during 2009 - 2017 Table 4.
-Summary of Black-backed Woodpecker posterior distributions of both fire-level and average point-level predictions of occupancy probability for all fire areas surveyed during 2009 - 2017 Table 5.
-Posterior summaries for intercepts and regression coefficients for single-year occupancy models as applied to 2009 - 2017 survey data 40 Table 6.
-Top models comparing different combinations of colonization and extinction covariates for point-level changes in occupancy Table 7.
+Encounter history frequencies (numbers of survey points) in the 2018 Black-backed Woodpecker survey data from burned areas.
+For passive surveys, the total number of survey intervals that one or more Black-backed Woodpeckers were detected in is listed (passive surveys were only conducted at approximately half of points).
+For broadcast survey capture histories, 1 indicates detections, 0 indicates non-detection, and NA indicates missing data (by design, see text for detail) Table 2.
+Summary information for each fire surveyed once or more during the 2009 - 2018 field seasons of Black-backed Woodpecker MIS monitoring on Sierra Nevada National Forests.
+Table 3.
+Summary of Black-backed Woodpecker positive detections at surveyed points for each fire visited during 2009 - 2018 Table 4.
+Summary of Black-backed Woodpecker posterior distributions of both fire-level ( $\omega$ ) and average point-level ( $\psi$ ) predictions of occupancy probability for all fires surveyed during 2009 - 2018 Table 5.
+Posterior summaries (means and 95% credible intervals) for intercepts and regression coefficients for single-year occupancy models as applied to 2009-2018 survey data.
+Parameters with 95% credible intervals that do not cross 0 are indicated in bold type 40 Table 6.
+Top models ( $\Delta_i < 2$ ) comparing different combinations of colonization and extinction covariates for point-level changes in occupancy Table 7.
 Cumulative AIC weights in support of individual covariates in compared models for both colonization and extinction probabilities Table 8.
-Summary of survey effort and Black-backed Woodpecker detections at surveyed points in beetle-kill forest stands in 2017
+Summary of survey effort and Black-backed Woodpecker detections at surveyed points in beetle-kill forest stands in 2018